 PURPOSE: The purpose of this Operating Policy/Procedure (OP) is to establish guidelines for leasing space to ensure compliance with state law.

-REVIEW: This OP will be reviewed in February of even-numbered years by the Chief Procurement Officer (CPO) with substantive revisions forwarded to the Vice President for Administration & Finance and Chief Financial Officer.
+REVIEW: This OP will be reviewed in February of even-numbered years by the Chief Procurement Officer (CPO) with substantive revisions forwarded to the Senior Vice President for Administration & Finance and Chief Financial Officer.

 2. Leasing Criteria

 a.
 Leased space and associated facilities must comply with Texas Accessibility Standards (TAS), permitting accessibility for aged, disabled, and mobility-impaired persons unless they are not used by the public or if it is improbable that aged or disabled persons will be employed to work in them because of the physical requirements of the work done therein (Article 9102, T.C.S.).
 The Texas Department of Licensing and Regulation (TDLR) must approve any request for an exemption from compliance with these accessibility standards.
 Texas Tech University does not have the authority to waive this requirement.